 Sierra Leone is very much a cash-based society, so having money on you is important.
 Unfortunately, only some hotels accept credit cards, and if it’s anything like I experienced, my bank was not having any of it, despite me having told them I was going to Sierra Leone!
 So you will definitely need cash!
 However, there are a few ways to get money in Sierra Leone.

 1. Get money at the aiport

 You could get money as soon as you arrive at the airport.
 The exchange at the airport was actually the best I saw on my whole trip.
-However, unless someone is there to pick you up, you will need to carry a large sum of cash around with you. $200, for example, is 2.6 million leones!
+However, unless someone is there to pick you up, you will need to carry a large sum of cash around with you. $200, for example, was 2.6 million leones during my last trip!
 And that is bulky!
-There are also a lot of people waiting at the airport, and I would worry that if they saw me exchange cash, it would make me a target.

 2. Use a cash machine.

 You could simply get money out at a cash machine.
 There are cash machines in Freetown and potentially the other big cities too.
 However, these are often out of cash, and the chances of fraud are also high.

 There are apparently official exchange offices as well as.
 And of course, banks where you can exchange your money.
 In addition, there will undoubtedly be some black market exchange “offices” too.

 Hotels and guides can also arrange for someone to meet you at the hotel to exchange money.
 This is what I did.
 It is not only a very different experience, but you get to exchange the money somewhere safe.
 My tip would be to google the exchange rate first so that you can make sure you are getting a fair exchange.
 On my first trip I didn’t get a very good deal (and I wasn’t prepared!), whereas on my second trip I got a cracking offer without even having to negotiate!